Fayum (fossil deposit): Mammals

 The mammals are very extensive and are documented with more than a dozen orders, some of which are now extinct.
 They occur in all areas of the Maadi group.
 A distinction must be made between sea-dwelling and land-dwelling forms.
-The former are mainly found in the lower (Gehannam and Birket-Qarun formations), the latter in the upper (Qasr-el-Sagha and Gebel-Qatrani formations) sections.
+The former are mainly found in the lower (Gehannam and Birket-Qarun formations) and the latter in the upper (Qasr-el-Sagha and Gebel-Qatrani formations) sections.
 The most primitive group are the marsupials, of which there are at least two representatives.
 These include Peratherium, which represents the first marsupial ever recorded in Africa and is closely related to the marsupial rat group.
 Ghamidtherium probably has a similar relationship.
 Both forms are only known from several lower jaws and individual upper jaws.
-The assignment of Ghamidtherium to the marsupials is partly questioned, other authors rather group the remains with the insectivores.
+The assignment of Ghamidtherium to the marsupials is partly questioned, and other authors group the remains with the insectivores.
 With the Ptolemaiida, an extinct order of small, probably insectivorous mammals was introduced, whose systematic position was initially unclear.
 Characteristic are the oversized central molars from the posterior premolars to the anterior molar, while the other molars remain relatively small.
 At least three genera have been described from the Fayum.
 The best known is the type form Ptolemaia, the first evidence of which dates back to the beginning of the 20th century in the form of dental remains.
 Later, skull finds also came to light.
 Other forms from the Fayum are Qarunavus and Cleopatrodon.
 What is remarkable about the Ptolemaiida found in the Fayum is that they almost all came to light within a radius of around 1 km, so that the animals may have been ecologically restricted.
 Today, the Ptolemaiidae are associated with the Afrotheria, which can be seen from the pattern of the tooth eruption, among other things.